react-navigation/rfcs/0000-event-system.md

 };
 ```

+## Common Event

 The following event will be emitted for _every_ navigation prop:

 ### onAction(action, newState)

-This fires for every action that may affect the navigation state.
+This fires for every action that may affect the navigation state of this particular screen/navigator.

 In some cases, the navigation state has not changed and `props.navigation.state === newState`.
 One example of this is the 'onMaySwipeBack' action fired by the stack navigator.

+## Navigator Events

-The following events will be emitted _inside of navigators_.
-Navigators will implement these additional actions by subscribing to its own onAction event from `props.navigation.addEventListener`.
+The following events will available to all screens inside of navigators.
+Navigators will implement these additional actions by subscribing to its own `onAction` event from `props.navigation.addListener`.

-### onWillFocus
+### willFocus

 Called when a screen will become focused, after it is mounted.
 Will be re-called when returning to the screen.
 Useful for starting to subscribe to new data.

 onWillFocus may be called extra times, which is considered 'refocusing', which is most commonly tapping on a tab that is already selected.
 On iOS this extra focus may result in scroll-to-top behavior.

-### onDidFocus
+### didFocus

 Called after the transition of focusing the screen.
 May be useful for input autofocus that waits for the transition to complete before focusing, or any other animation that should happen when the screen finishes becoming active.

-### onWillBlur
+### willBlur

 The screen will be popping or another screen may become active.
 At this point screens may unsubscribe from heavy data subscriptions or APIs.

-### onDidBlur
+### didBlur

 The screen is fully invisible now.
 This will get called before a screen is unmounted.

-## Navigation State
+## "Is Navigating" State

 The nav state will be augmented with the `isNavigating` flag to notify subscribers when a navigation animation is happening.
 The new structure of a navigation state (/route) is: